 As landowner of the canal, the Bay of Plenty Regional Council Rivers and Drainage Group needs to maintain the canal and is the consent holder.
 Given the rules under the regional and district plan, consents were required from the Bay of Plenty Regional Council and the Whakatāne District Council to remediate the canal.

 Bay of Plenty Regional Council is aware of the need to maintain a degree of separation between the consent authority and the applicant, and to avoid even the perception of a conflict of interest.
 For the Kopeopeo Canal Remediation Project this has been achieved by engaging independent experts for the processing of consents and the peer review of technical reports submitted in support of the application.
 The decision to allow the variation to the consent was approved by an independent commissioner.
-In addition, an Independent Monitor (IM) has been appointed to oversee the project and review and comment on compliance-related data that will be collected during the physical works programme.
+In addition, an Independent Monitor (IM) has been appointed to oversee the project and review and comment on compliance-related data that is being collected during the physical works programme.
 A Community Liaison Group (CLG) has been formed and represents a broad and diverse range of community groups and members.
-The IM will prepare regular reports for the CLG so its members can get impartial feedback on compliance and progress throughout the project.
+The IM is preparing regular reports for the CLG so its members can get impartial feedback on compliance and progress throughout the project.

 Any Regional Council regulatory compliance and/or enforcement action will be undertaken by Council officers with no previous involvement with the consent process.
 They will liaise closely with the IM so any compliance issues are promptly addressed.